WEeziel172/Feedreader-test/README.md

 # Testing names and URLs

-        /* Write a test that loops through each feed
+        /* Test that loops through each feed
          * in the allFeeds object and ensures it has a URL defined
          * and that the URL is not empty.
          */